-- Courant criterion for update When the accumulated bank erosion at any point on the eroding banks is more than this value multiplied by the local transverse grid spacing, grid generation is initiated.
-If initiated, the accumulated bank erosion is reset. - Move bathymetry opposite of grid This may seem as a strange thing - use your pencil to understand why! - Freeze internal true land During grid generation true land points can be specified inside the model area.
-This option will fix the locations of these points.
-Note that this option may violate the orthogonality criterion if the grid changes significantly. - Solution control
+Courant criterion for update When the accumulated bank erosion at any point on the eroding banks is more than this value multiplied by the local transverse grid spacing, grid generation is initiated.
+If initiated, the accumulated bank erosion is reset.

+Solution control

 This box controls the iterative procedure of the grid generation.
-Iteration continues until the specified convergence criterion for orthogonality is fulfilled or the maximum number of iterations is exceeded.
+Iteration continues until the specified convergence criterion for orthogonality is ful-filled or the maximum number of iterations is exceeded.

-Smoothness control
+• Smoothness control